Methodology change sees Indian economy grow faster than China's

 Despite the statistical adjustments, India's growth outlook has been bolstered by falling oil prices, cooling inflation and Modi's steps to make it easier to do business.

-Portfolio investors have pumped more than $7 billion (5 billion pounds) so far this year into the country's financial markets.
+Portfolio investors have pumped more than $7 billion so far this year into the country's financial markets.

 The International Monetary Fund (IMF) last month also predicted India would overtake China next year as the fastest growing major economy with 6.5 percent annual growth compared with 6.3 percent for China.